 The proprietary Starbucks espresso machine can make 240 espresso shots per hour, which makes them much faster than a home machine.

-They don’t require nearly as much cleaning or maintenance compared to their brew volume, and the parts they use aren’t just higher end than a good espresso machine available at retail, they’re fully industrial grade.
+They don’t require nearly as much to clean or maintenance compared to their brew volume, and the parts they use aren’t just higher end than a good espresso machine available at retail, they’re fully industrial grade.

-If you think about the Mastrena espresso machine cost from the perspective of a simple, high-quality automatic espresso machine, its price seems exorbitant.
+If you think about the Mastrena espresso machine value from the perspective of a simple, high-quality automatic espresso machine, its price seems exorbitant.